decred/dcrdocs/docs/faq/wallets-and-seeds.md

 #### **6. My seed is not working.
 What can I do?**

 Make sure all of the words are on a single line separated by spaces[^10657].
-Even though they are printed out on multiple lines for readbility, they must be entered on a single line.
+Even though they are printed out on multiple lines for readability, they must be entered on a single line.
 Also double-check your words have no typos by comparing them to the words in the [PGP word list](https://en.wikipedia.org/wiki/PGP_word_list).

 ---